eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_development/integration_tests.md

 ### Troubleshoot IntTestHelper

 - Make sure that the _KUKSA Data Broker_ is up and running by checking the task log.
-- Make sure that you are using the right ports for local execution.
+- Make sure that you are using the right ports.
 - Make sure that you installed the correct version of the SDK (_SDV_-package).

 ### Troubleshoot Mosquitto (MQTT Broker)